Which Institutions Own Shares In Hydrofarm Holdings Group Inc. (HYFM)?

-Hydrofarm Holdings Group Inc. (NASDAQ: HYFM) is -92.97% lower on its value in year-to-date trading and has touched a low of $1.97 and a high of $45.01 in the current 52-week trading range.
+Hydrofarm Holdings Group Inc. (NASDAQ: HYFM) is -92.19% lower on its value in year-to-date trading and has touched a low of $1.88 and a high of $45.01 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The HYFM stock was last observed hovering at around $2.13 in the last trading session, with the day’s loss setting it -0.14% off its average median price target of $3.88 for the next 12 months.
-It is also 80.1% off the consensus price target high of $10.00 offered by 6 analysts, but current levels are 20.4% higher than the price target low of $2.50 for the same period.
+The HYFM stock was last observed hovering at around $1.97 in the last trading session, with the day’s gains setting it 0.24% off its average median price target of $3.88 for the next 12 months.
+It is also 77.9% off the consensus price target high of $10.00 offered by 6 analysts, but current levels are -10.5% lower than the price target low of $2.00 for the same period.

 Top 5 Cheap Stocks to Own Right Now